nodatime/nodatime/www/unstable/userguide/localtime-patterns.md

     <tr>
       <td><code>f</code>, <code>ff</code> ... up to <code>fffffff</code></td>
       <td>
-        The fractional second part of the offset, using exactly the specified number of characters (up to 7, for a representation accurate to a tick).
+        The fractional second part of the time, using exactly the specified number of characters (up to 7, for a representation accurate to a tick).
       </td>
       <td>